Brandon-B91/juniorDeveloper/src/pages/posts/030-addToFavorites.md

         localStorage.getItem("arrObject").length > 0
       )
 ```
-What we are doing here is saying **if** there is no object saved inlocal storage already then create it.
+What we are doing here is saying **if** there is no object saved in local storage already then create it.

 ```
         arrObject = JSON.parse(localStorage.getItem("arrObject"));